The Peace of Westphalia

 489 While a

-transition to a “French proto-nation” as the source of transcendent credibility
+transition to a “French proto-nation” as the source of

-entailed several benefits for the government, there is still a question of why
+transcendent credibility entailed several benefits for the government, there is

-the French people went along with it.
-First, the French proto-nation would have
+still a question of why the French people went along with it.
+First, the French

-been consistently linked to Catholic Christianity, so in large part, there
+Catholic Christianity, so in large part, there would have been few instances

-would have been few instances where old beliefs would have been contradicted
+where old beliefs would have been contradicted outright.
+Second, the French

-outright.
-Second, the French Catholic Church had a long history of distancing
+Catholic Church had a long history of distancing itself from the larger

-itself from the larger Catholic Church (a phenomenon known as Gallicanism), JHM
+Catholic Church (a phenomenon known as Gallicanism), JHM Salmon (1991),

-Salmon (1991), “Catholic Resistance Theory, Ultramontanism, and Royalist
+“Catholic Resistance Theory, Ultramontanism, and Royalist Response, 1580-1620,”

-Response, 1580-1620,” in JH Burns, ed., The Cambridge History of Political
+in JH Burns, ed., The Cambridge History of Political Thought, 1450-1700

-Thought, 1450-1700 (Cambridge: Cambridge University Press): 231-33.
-Thus, the
+(Cambridge: Cambridge University Press): 231-33.
+Thus, the average French

-Catholics to find the leaders of their respective proto-nation increasingly
+the leaders of their respective proto-nation

-state” theories were increasingly used in France since the late sixteenth
+“reason of state” theories were increasingly used in

-century in response to the civil wars in France, Nannerl
+France since the late sixteenth century in response to the civil wars in

-Enlightenment (Princeton: Princeton University Press): chs.
+to Enlightenment (Princeton: Princeton University Press): chs.

 4-5.
 French subjects would therefore have been somewhat familiar with the